ToolJet/ToolJet/docs/docs/getting-started/quickstart-guide.md

 ### 4. List Employees

 Now, we need to bind the data returned by the `getEmployees` query above with the Table created in Step 1.
-Click on the Table component to open its configuration panel on the right.
+Click on the Table component to open its properties panel on the right.
 Under the `Data` property, paste the below code:

 ```js
 {{queries.getEmployees.data}}